sarahbaker/www.bakertunes.com/pianomusic/index.md

 My intention is to keep the pieces within a fairly small range and to use the broken chord accompaniment style that gives the works a flowing quality.
 Melody lines are simple but require a good projected sound.

-Please feel free to download the scores and share.
+Please feel free to download the scores for these and share.

+You will also find some improvisations that I've done when, on that rare occasion, I find myself with time to spare.